DataFire/Integrations/integrations/generated/netlicensing/README.md

   * number `string`: New product module number (update).
   * active `boolean`: If set to 'false', the product module is disabled.
 Licensees can not obtain any new licenses for this product module.
   * name `string`: Product module name that is visible to the end customers in NetLicensing Shop.
-  * licensingModel `array`: Licensing model applied to this product module.
+  * licensingModel `string`: Licensing model applied to this product module.
 Defines what license templates can be configured for the product module and how licenses for this product module are processed during validation.
   * maxCheckoutValidity `integer`: Maximum checkout validity (days).
 Mandatory for 'Floating' licensing model.
   * yellowThreshold `integer`: Remaining time volume for yellow level.
 Mandatory for 'Rental' licensing model.
   * redThreshold `integer`: Remaining time volume for red level.
 Mandatory for 'Rental' licensing model.